wls503pl/Ethers/ContractClass/readme.md

 ```

 - **Step2**: Create a read-only Contract instance.
-To create a read-only Contract instance, you need to fill in 3 parameters, namely the contract address, contract abi and provider variable.<br>
-ABI (Application Binary Interface) is the standard for interacting with Ethereum smart contracts, ethers supports two abi filling methods:<br>
+To create a read-only Contract instance, you need to fill in 3 parameters, namely the contract address, contract abi and provider variable.
+ABI (Application Binary Interface) is the standard for interacting with Ethereum smart contracts, ethers supports two abi filling methods:<br><br>
 **Method 1**.
 Directly input the contract abi.
 You can copy it from the compilation page of remix, get it from the json file in the artifact folder generated when compiling the contract locally,
 or get it from the code page of the etherscan open source contract.
 We use this method to create a WETH contract instance:<br><br>
 ![]()<br><br>